Lawrence Stone: Narrative history

+In 1979, the journal Past and Present—recognized since its establishment in 1952 as one of the leading platforms in Britain for discussions on history and the social sciences—published Lawrence Stone’s influential article titled “The Revival of Narrative: Reflections on a New Old History.”
+In this essay, Stone observed that a major shift occurred in historical scholarship during the 1970s.
+The dominant belief of social science history, which held that the past could be explained through a coherent and scientific analysis of change, began to lose ground.
+Instead, historians started to focus more on the diverse dimensions of human life, emphasizing that cultural contexts and individual agency could be as significant as impersonal material or demographic factors in shaping historical developments.
+This intellectual transformation led to a renewed interest in narrative as a central mode of historical writing.

 According to Stone, narrative is the main rhetorical device traditionally used by historians.
 In 1979, at a time when Social History of the previous generation was demanding a social-science model of analysis, Stone detected a revival in historiography of the narrative.
 Stone defined narrative as follows: it is organized chronologically; it is focused on a single coherent story; it is descriptive rather than analytical; it is concerned with people not abstract circumstances; and it deals with the particular and specific rather than the collective and statistical.
 He reported that, "More and more of the 'new historians' are now trying to discover what was going on inside people's heads in the past, and what it was like to live in the past, questions which inevitably lead back to the use of narrative."

 Stone's methodology was mildly controversial.

 Stone's supposed thesis that the British political elite was relatively "closed" to new members was widely accepted and popularized in works like Simon Schama's survey of the French Revolution, Citizens: A Chronicle of the French Revolution.
 It has recently been challenged by Ellis Wasson's Born to Rule: British Political Elites (2000) which argues that the ruling class was open to new members throughout the early modern period.
 In fact, Stone never argued to the contrary, and the difference appears to be one of degree.